andersjanmyr/evented-programming-with-nodejs/slides/01_intro.md

     @@@javascript
     // The Real Event Loop is implicit.
+    // All code YOU write is
-    // The code is automatically inside the loop.
+    // AUTOMATICALLY inside the loop.

 !SLIDE center